 About Chicago Street Theatre

-Chicago Street Theatre is celebrating its 58th season of producing first-class live theatre for Valparaiso and the greater Northwest Indiana region.
-Our award-winning theatre company began a new chapter of its history in 1997 when we purchased the Chicago Street Theatre, located at 154 West Chicago Street in Valparaiso, Indiana.
+Chicago Street Theatre is celebrating its 62nd season of producing first-class live theatre for Valparaiso and the greater Northwest Indiana region.
+After over 4 decades in residence at Memorial Opera House, our award-winning theatre company began a new chapter of its history in 1997 when we purchased the Chicago Street Theatre, located at 154 West Chicago Street in Valparaiso, Indiana.
 The theatre underwent an extensive renovation completed February 1, 2008.
 The theatre lobby, auditorium, and bathrooms were re-designed by the Chicago firm Morris Architects, and construction was expertly managed by Winona Lake Restoration.
-The intimate 130-seat theatre now features brand new stadium seating that makes it an incredible space to enjoy live theatre.
+The intimate 130-seat theatre now features stadium seating that makes it an incredible space to enjoy live theatre.
 If you would like more information about our group, bookmark our website and check back regularly.

 - 1955 - a group of PTA members at Valparaiso's Ben Franklin Junior High School produce a play to raise money for band uniforms.
 The audience response induces them to start an amateur drama company, and in May of 1955 the Valparaiso Little Theatre Guild is formed.
 Their first production, "Papa Is All," opens in August at Memorial Opera House in Valparaiso.